MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 ### Batch excessive tasks configuration (Batch throttling)

-Batch has a guard against excessive tasks, it works by limiting the average number of executions of a certain batchable class per minute.
-The default upper-bound is 60 tasks per minute, after that batch framework will suspend the execution of classes of the offending class for another minute, to prevent that specific batchable class from monopolizing the system resources.
+Batch throttling can prevent excessive tasks by limiting the average number of executions of a certain batch class per minute.
+The default upper-bound is 60 tasks per minute.
+After that, batch framework will suspend the execution of classes for the offending class for another minute, to prevent that specific class from monopolizing the system resources.

+> [!NOTE]
-**Note:** The batch framework is able to detect the case when there are no non-throttled tasks to be scheduled and executed at any given time, and then it will try to fetch batch tasks from the throttled classes queue to prevent its resources from sitting idle.
+> The batch framework is able to detect instances when there are no non-throttled tasks to be scheduled and executed at any given time.
+When this occurs, the batch will try to fetch batch tasks from the throttled classes queue to prevent resources from being idle.